With 40,000+ vacation homes and 1 million 5-star reviews (and counting), Vacasa knows what it takes to earn rave reviews and drive repeat visits.

 You know your home best.
-So, track your cleans as you go to figure out how much time you’ll need to allot between when one guest leaves and your next guests arrive.
+So, track your cleans as you go to figure out how much time you’ll need to allot between when one guest leaves and your next guest arrives.
 That way you can set realistic expectations for yourself—and prevent miscommunication with your guests.

-On top of cleaning products, our professional housekeepers also carry an arsenal of tools.
-If you’re going the DIY route, follow our lead and buy:
+On top of cleaning products, our professional housekeepers also carry an arsenal of tools, including:

 If you'd like to move forward, we’ll put you in touch with our market expert in your neighborhood to explore the financial potential of your home, outline our management fee, and introduce your local team.